-This policy statement applies to all workers, including permanent, temporary, casual, contract, and student workers.
+This policy statement applies to all employees, including permanent, temporary, casual, contract, and student workers as well as company management and leaders.
 It also applies to interpersonal and electronic communications, such as email and social media.

-I acknowledge that as an employee of , I am responsible for my knowledge of the information and practices contained within Builders Code Acceptable Worksite Policy.
-If I have questions about the contents of this policy/program I will ask my Supervisor, Manager, the Superintendent, the Foreperson, the General Manager, or Human Resources for clarification.
-As an employee of , I understand that the contents of this policy/program as amended from time to time, form part of the terms and conditions of my employment and agree to respect and follow them.
+I acknowledge that as an employee of , I am responsible for my knowledge of the information and practices contained within the Builders Code Acceptable Worksite policy.
+If I have questions about the contents of this policy/ program, I will ask my supervisor, manager, the superintendent, the foreperson, the general manager, or Human Resources for clarification.
+As an employee of policy/program as amended from time to time, form part of the terms and conditions of my employment and agree to respect and follow them.